microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 ###### How to enable

 You can use the following configurations to enable Hybrid Scan for indexes on a dataset with both append and delete files.
-You need to call `spark.enableHyperspace` after setting the configuration to load additional modules for Hybrid Scan.

 We currently provide one threshold config:
 `spark.hyperspace.index.hybridscan.delete.maxNumDeleted`.
 If there are more deleted files than the config value,